Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 “The dress I was wearing on the day she was taken—I didn’t bathe.
 I didn’t do anything for probably three weeks—I slept in it. . . .
 I was doped up. . . .
 I didn’t sleep.
 I didn’t eat.
 I don’t know where my head was at.”

-Survivors in the focus groups described similar responses in the incident’s initial aftermath: shock, disbelief, inability to go to work or school or to tend to necessary functions like eating, sleeping, and other daily activities.
-Additionally, survivors themselves had experiences of suicidal ideation and attempts.
+Survivors in the focus groups described similar responses in the incident’s initial aftermath: shock, disbelief, and an inability to go to work or school or to tend to necessary functions like eating, sleeping, and other daily activities.
+Additionally, survivors themselves experienced suicidal ideation and attempts.
 A survivor whose daughter died by domestic violence with a firearm reported,

 “All three of us attempted suicide.
 My youngest daughters were 14 and 15 at the time when their sister’s life was taken, and her [youngest daughter’s] [suicide] attempt was first. . . .
 I was trying to keep it together, and I couldn’t keep it together any longer. . . .
 Then I attempted and failed . . . and then I was hospitalized. . . .
 My daughter and I were one floor away from each other at the same hospital.
 It was a horrible time.”